 Hanging is a legal method of judicial execution in 58 countries, according to Amnesty International.
 In 33 of those countries, it is the only method of execution.
 In the United States, judicial hanging is legal in both Washington state and Delaware, and three prisoners have been hanged since the death penalty was reinstituted in 1976.

-For more information on judicial hanging and related topics, check out the links on the next page.
+For more information on judicial hanging and related topics, check out the links below.